dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 }
 ```

-Labelled assert statements are also available both in expressions and statements.
+Labelled assert statements are available both in expressions and statements.
-Assertion labels are not accessible outside of scope of the assert statement.
+Assertion labels are not accessible outside of the block which the assert statement is in.
 If you need to access an assertion label outside of the enclosing expression or statement,
 you need to lift the labelled statement at the right place manually, e.g. rewrite